DanielBaquero28/holbertonschool-zero_day/0x01-emacs/README.md

 Emacs Project
 </head>
 <body>
 <p>In this section we will learn how to use Emacs, not only as a text editor.
-Emacs allows us to be more productive by the tool that it provides.</p>
+Emacs allows us to be more productive by the tools that it provides.</p>
 </body>
 </html>